Count the Kicks App

-Our free app records how long it takes your baby to get to 10 movements, tracks changes over time, and reminds you to count every day.
+Use our free pregnancy app every day in the third trimester!
+It helps you record how long it takes your baby to get to 10 movements, tracks changes over time, and reminds you to count every day.

 Count the Kicks App